Advanced segmentation

 The next natural step is to narrow down what they’ve viewed by adding another line with

-This means the segment now includes everyone who, within the last 3 days, has viewed a product in the ‘season tickets’ category.
+This means the segment now includes everyone who, within the last 3 days, has viewed a product in the ‘annual pass’ category.

 Exclusion

-Exclusion is another useful concept to master when you want to create more precise segments.
-One example is creating a segment that includes everyone with an address east of the Great Belt, but excludes Greenland.
-Greenlandic postcodes all fall within the range from 3900 (Nuuk) up to and including 3992 (Kulusuk).
+An example of this is by creating a segment that includes everyone with an address east of the Great Belt, but excludes Greenland.
+The Greenlandic postal codes are all in the range from 3900 (Nuuk) through 3992 (Kulusuk).

 It is built like this: